 Advantages of a Good Press DefenseA good press can create back-court turnovers, steals and easy baskets for your team.
 So it is an offensive weapon as such, and a way to come from behind, or a way to break open a close game, and a way to wear down a slower, not well-conditioned opponent.

 It may help nullify the opponent's "bigs", who may labor to get up and down the floor.
 You can turn the game into a track meet, rather than a slow-down game that favors the opponent's big post players.

 The press keeps the opponent off-balance, changes the tempo of the game, and often has the opponent doing things they don't normally like to do.
 It often forces the opposing coach to use valuable time-outs.
 It favors a well-conditioned team with a deep bench, and with more substitutions, allows more of your players to get playing time.

 If your players are not well-conditioned, fatigue can become a factor.
-Your players may be more apt to foul and get into foul trouble, so a good bench is very valuable in this regard as well as the fatigue issue.
-But you might want to press only in certain situations (e.g. after a made basket), or certain times of the game, as a "surprise" tactic.
+Your players may be more apt to foul and get into foul trouble, so a good bench is very valuable in this regard, as well as the fatigue issue.
+You might want to press only in certain situations (e.g. after a made basket), or certain times of the game, as a surprise tactic.

 See Transition Defense for important principles that apply to all press defenses.

-Players use and learn the same basic concepts of man-to-man defense (on-ball, deny and help-side defense, just extended to the full-court).
+Players use and learn the same basic concepts of man-to-man defense - on-ball, deny and help-side defense, just extended to the full-court.
 There is little risk, or gambling, with this defense.
-I believe this press would probably be less effective at higher levels where good ball-handlers and dribblers could break it down.
+This press would probably be less effective at higher levels where good ball-handling guards could break it down.

 1-2-1-1 "diamond" zone press... try to tip the inbounds pass, trap the first pass in the corner, or along the sideline.
 Vulnerable along the sidelines at half-court, but you can adjust to a 1-2-2 (but then there is no defender back deep as a safety).